LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Encryption type of AES-256
     * Encrypted server side via HTTP/S and Header containing "x-amz-server-side-encryption":"AES256"
     * Enabled by default for new buckets and objects
+    * Unencrypted objects and objects encrypted with SSE-S3 are replicated by default

   * SSE-KMS
     * Encryption (KMS Customer Master Key [CMK]) managed by AWS KMS
     * Encrypted server side via HTTP/S and Header containing "x-amz-server-side-encryption":"aws:kms"